 A passenger watches the sunrise over Texas on the Amtrak train traveling from San Antonio to Alpine © Kris Davidson / Lonely Planet

-Train travel isn’t the most popular form of travel in Texas, but it can take away the stress of driving and offer up-close scenic views that you wouldn’t otherwise get by flying.
+Train travel isn’t the most popular form of travel in Texas, but it can take away the stress of driving and offer up-close scenic views that you can't get by flying.
 There are 19 Amtrak stations in the state, along three different routes: the Heartland Flyer (connecting Gainesville and Fort Worth), Sunset Limited (connecting Houston and El Paso), and Texas Eagle (connecting Dallas and El Paso).
-Train travel is slightly slower than driving, but not much so.
-For instance, you could drive 3.5 hours between Dallas to Houston or take a train ride that’s 4 hours long.
+Train travel is slightly slower than driving, but not much so – it depends on your route and connections.

 The biggest drawback to train travel in Texas is the cost and the low number of trains that run per day or week.
-Some routes in Texas offer one train a day, while others only see three trains per week, meaning this form of transport does usually require a certain amount of planning in advance.
+Some routes in Texas offer one train a day, while others only see three trains per week, meaning this form of transport requires a certain amount of planning in advance.

 A public bus drives along a highway away from central Dallas, Texas.
 In the background a number of skyscrapers are visible.

 Each city has its own form of public transportation that includes everything from buses to metro rails.
 Public transportation within Texan cities is, on the whole, very affordable, and sometimes even free.
-For instance, Dallas has a free trolley that connects the neighborhoods of Uptown and Downtown, as well as a free bus in Downtown called the D-Link.
+For instance, Dallas has a free trolley that connects the neighborhoods of Uptown and Downtown.

 Unfortunately, public transportation in Texas cities is not as extensive or efficient as in other cities around the US.
 It will most likely take you twice as long to get somewhere on public transport as it would by car.
 For some, it doesn’t seem worth it to take a metro line or a bus only to have to drive or walk miles to the actual destination.
 This is why cars remain the preferred transportation choice in Texas.